Celliwig/Reverse-Engineering/Acer/8730g/README.md

 1= 0x00000000, 0x4000
 ```

-Hinted at in the meaguer documentation (basically sales pamphlet) found online for the WPCE775 suggests that it boots from the SPI ROM it's connected to, and so it's suggested that the first 16kB of SPI ROM is actually for the WPCE775.
+Hinted at in the meaguer documentation (basically sales pamphlet) found online for the WPCE775 suggests that it boots from the SPI ROM it's connected to, and so it's possible that the first 16kB of SPI ROM is actually for the WPCE775.
 Examining the ROM image:
 <div style="height: 400px; overflow: auto;"><table height="400px" border=0><tr><td>
 <code>
        0     61 87 00 00 00 00 00 00  89 09 02 21 00 00 21 00      a..........!..!.